coyo8/coyo8.github.io/_project/on-paper-only/smartxplorer.md

 ---
 layout: proj
 title: SmartXplorer
-desc: Voice based question recognistion system.
+desc: Voice based question recognition system.
 No one will need to type a question again.
 ---

 # SmartXplorer